iterative/dvc.org/public/static/docs/command-reference/init.md

   different remote storages, for example, for different sub-projects, etc.

-- Not enough isolation/granularity - commands like `dvc pull`, `dvc checkout`, and others analyze the whole repository to look for DVC-files to download files and directories, to reproduce pipelines, etc. It can be expensive in the large repositories with a lot of projects.
+- Not enough isolation/granularity - commands like `dvc pull`, `dvc checkout`, and others analyze the whole repository to look for [DVC-files](/doc/user-guide/dvc-file-format) to download files and directories, to reproduce <abbr>pipelines</abbr>, etc. It can be expensive in the large repositories with a lot of projects.

 - Not enough isolation/granularity - commands like `dvc metrics diff`, `dvc pipeline show` and others by default dump all the metrics, all the